What is Psoriasis?

 - Phototherapy – using ultraviolet light, phototherapy can reduce itching and inflammation caused by psoriasis.

-- Medications – taken orally or injected, certain medication such as retinoids and methotrexate might be recommended for severe cases of psoriasis.
+- Medications – taken orally or injected, certain medications such as retinoids and methotrexate might be recommended for severe cases of psoriasis.
 Other medication can be used to suppress the immune system and control the overproduction of skin cells.